denull/ton-auction/README.md

 ## Initialising a new contract
 `./init.fif <workchain-id> <notification-addr> [<filename-base>] [-C <code-fif>]`

-This script is used to generate an initalisation message for your contract.
+This script is used to generate an initialisation message for your contract.
 It will provide you with a non-bounceable address to send some initial funds to, and after that you can upload to contract's code (using `sendfile` in your TON client).

 Note that you're required to specify a "*notification address*" here.
 After completion of each auction, an internal message with an op = `0x27fca6b9` is generated, containing the following body:
 * *op* (32 bits) = `0x27fca6b9`.